AakashKumarNain/skin_cancer_detection/README.md

 * Given the fact that there are a limited number of experts, how can we make them more efficient?
 Can we aid them using state of the art machine learning techniques?
 If yes, how?
 * Training of neural networks for automated diagnosis of pigmented skin lesions is hampered by the small size and lack of diversity of available dataset of dermatoscopic images.
 Labelled data in healthcare is another bottleneck.
 With the available limited data, how much can we do?

-As a Machine Learning Engineer, if we can't help the doctors and ultimately society, then what are we good at?
+As Machine Learning Engineers, if we can't help the doctors and ultimately the society, then what are we good at?
 Healthcare is a complicated field and using Machine Learning in this field has its own *advantages* and *disadvantages*.
-There is a limit to which we can do things with ML in healthcare.
-In conclusion, this matters!
+There is a limit to which we can do things with ML in healthcare but whatever we can do, it matters!

 ### Dataset
 The dataset is a part of [Kaggle Datasets](https://www.kaggle.com/kmader/skin-cancer-mnist-ham10000).
 A big thank you to **Kevin Mader** for uploading this dataset to kaggle.